KimEunwooDev/events-platform-next/README.md

-# Events Platform
+# Events Platform - EventSplash

 A platform for creating, managing, and signing up for community events.

 ## 🛠 Project Summary

-This is a Next.js project for managing and displaying events.
-The project includes features such as event creation, filtering, pagination and add them directly to their Google Calendar.
+EventSplash is a web application that allows community members to browse events, sign up for them, and add them directly to their Google Calendar.
 It also includes an admin dashboard for event management.

 ### Key Features: